 When we are civically engaged, united under one mission and speaking with one voice, we can make a lasting impact.
 To build a strong, equitable community, we must support policies that improve lives and empower families to succeed.
 We rally our partners and supporters to advance the United Way mission by advocating for meaningful change at the local, state and national levels.

-According to the Michigan Association of United Way’s ALICE Report, 38% of households in Michigan are not earning enough to afford the cost of their most basic necessities – food, healthcare, housing, childcare, transportation and technology.
+According to the Michigan Association of United Way’s ALICE Report, nearly 40 percent of households in Michigan are not earning enough to afford the cost of their most basic necessities – food, healthcare, housing, childcare, transportation and technology.
 When it comes to ALICE, the increase in ALICE households in Michigan is driven significantly by seniors aged 65 years and older.
 As our population grows older the demand for health services, including caregiving, will only increase while also placing additional financial burden of caregiving on family members who may also be struggling financially.
 This doesn’t account for the COVID-19 crisis and the economic and health toll it has taken and will continue to take on households throughout our region.

 This data demonstrates that we have a systemic problem whereby working families are not being set up to succeed.
 To address this, United Way for Southeastern Michigan seeks to support advocacy efforts that address policy changes that will help close the financial gap, reduce the economic impact of COVID-19, and improve economic opportunity for ALICE families.
 Please consider the ALICE report in your proposal and to the extent possible, draw connections to your proposed project and closing financial gaps for those living below the ALICE threshold.